theohbrothers/PSRepositoryReleaseManager/README.md

 **Note:** Ensure the environment variable [`GITHUB_API_TOKEN`](#github-api-token) is defined prior to creating releases.

-Sample CI files demonstrating this approach can be found [here](docs/samples/ci/github/generic).
+Sample CI files demonstrating use of this approach can be found [here](docs/samples/ci/github/generic).

 #### via Submodule and CI templates

 ##### Generating release notes

-To generate release notes, reference the appropriate `generate.yml` entrypoint CI template provided by this project from your CI file.
-The **generate** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.generate-params.yml#L4-#L7).
+To generate release notes, reference the appropriate [`generate.yml`](templates/azure-pipelines/entrypoint) entrypoint CI remote template provided by this project from your main project's CI file.
+The `generate.yml` templates also support the following [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.generate-params.yml#L4-#L7) for customizing the generation of release notes.

 Generation of release notes is presently *limited* to the module's [valid tags pattern](#valid-tags).

 ##### Creating releases

-**Note:** Ensure your main project's CI file(s) and/or settings are configured to run CI jobs for tag refs.
+**Note:** Ensure your main project's CI file(s) and/or settings are configured to run CI jobs for tag refs, and that the environment variable [`GITHUB_API_TOKEN`](#github-api-token) is defined prior to creating releases.

-To create releases, reference the appropriate `release.yml` entrypoint CI template provided by this project from your CI file.
-The **release** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.release-params.yml#L4-#L21).
+To create releases, reference the appropriate [`release.yml`](templates/azure-pipelines/entrypoint) entrypoint CI remote template provided by this project from your main project's CI file.
+The `release.yml` templates also support the following [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.release-params.yml#L4-#L21) for customizing the creation of releases.

 Releases supports all tag refs.
 Tags *need not* follow [Semantic Versioning](https://semver.org/) though the convention is recommended.